Hartlepool: College

 Hartlepool College of Further Education is an educational establishment located in the centre of the town, and existed in various forms for over a century.
 Its former 1960s campus was replaced by a £52million custom-designed building, it was approved in principle in July 2008, opened in September 2011.

 Hartlepool also has Hartlepool Sixth Form College.
 It was a former grammar and comprehensive school, the college provides a number of AS and A2 Level student courses.
 The English Martyrs School and Sixth Form College also offers AS, A2 and other BTEC qualification to 16- to 18-year-olds from Hartlepool and beyond.

 A campus of The Northern School of Art is a specialist art and design college and higher education, located adjacent to the art gallery on Church Square.
 The college has a further site in Middlesbrough that facilitates further education.

-Territorial Army
+Army Reserve

-Situated in the New Armoury Centre, Easington Road are the following units.
+Situated in the New Armoury Centre, Easington Road are the following units: